-Establishing your current strategy and future one can often be difficult without some guide or starting position.
-Miles and Snow’s Organization Strategies is a framework to help companies define their current strategy and plan for future positioning.
+Establishing your current defined strategy and future one can often be difficult without some guide or starting position.
+A Miles and Snow strategy is an organizational framework to help companies look at their existing operations and define their current strategy, cost leadership and plan for future positioning.

 Let’s take a look in more detail…

 Miles and Snow identify four different strategic positions:

 Each strategic position results in different behaviour in order to maximise the potential opportunity in a marketplace.
 Decisions you make on investment, structure, org design, processes, approach, all depend on the strategic position you currently are in and the one you wish to be in for the future.